Asian Iced Tea

 Game plan: The tea, sake, rum, and syrup can be combined ahead of time and kept covered in the refrigerator.
 Prior to serving, add ice and stir.

 This recipe was featured as part of both our Spicy Holiday Cocktail Party menu and our Picnic Recipes photo gallery.
+For a refreshing, non-alcoholic option, try our easy Arnold Palmer tea recipe.

 - 4 cups Basic Iced Tea, made with good-quality green tea and without simple syrup